puppetlabs/puppet-docs/source/learning/definedtypes.markdown

 - The `define` keyword
 - A **name**
 - A list of **parameters** (in parentheses, after the name)
-    - Defined types also get a special `$title` parameter without having to declare it, and its value is always set to the title of the resource instance.
-(The `$name` parameter acts the same way, and usually has the same value as `$title`.)
-Classes get these too, but they're less useful since a class will only ever have one name.
+    - Defined types always automatically get a special `$title` parameter.
+Its value is always set to the title of the resource instance.
+(The `$name` parameter acts the same way --- you can treat it as a synonym for `$title`.)

+        Classes get `$title` and `$name` parameters too, but they're less useful since a class only has one name.
 - A **block of Puppet code**

 Like this: